Arsoni5t/Webfilms/README.md

   ![alt text]( https://webfilms-films.s3.amazonaws.com/carousel.gif "carousel")

-For the carousel, I tried to implement a simple solution that leveraged the strength of CSS, jQuery, ES6 fat arrow bindings and React useMemo hook to create a dynamic and scalable carosel for each genre.
+For the carousel, I tried to implement a simple solution that leveraged the strength of HTML5, CSS, jQuery, JavaScript ES6 fat arrow bindings and the React useMemo hook to create a dynamic and scalable carosel for each genre, that allows a preview of the film when hovering over the title cards on the browse page.

   ```
     function Genres({films, openModal, genre}){